noahkawaguchi/typed-ipv4-echo/README.md

 ## Overview

-This project demonstrates low-level networking in Rust by implementing a userspace echo server that handles TCP handshakes, UDP datagrams, and ICMP ping requests.
-Rather than binding to sockets, it creates a virtual TUN network interface and manually processes raw IPv4 packets, providing insight into protocol implementation details while upholding type safety, performance, and maintainability.
+This project demonstrates low-level networking in Rust by implementing a userspace echo server that operates over TCP, UDP, and ICMP.
+Using a virtual TUN network interface and manually processing raw IPv4 packets, it provides insight into protocol implementation details while upholding type safety, performance, and maintainability.

 ## Features

+- **Minimal Dependencies**: Implements all necessary logic from scratch, depending only on `libc` to access platform C APIs
-- **Multi-Protocol Support**: Handles ICMP Echo Request/Reply, TCP three-way handshake with data echo, and UDP echo
+- **Multi-Protocol Support**: Manages TCP connections, ICMP Echo Request/Reply, and UDP datagrams
-- **TUN Device Integration**: Performs low-level packet I/O using `libc` and Linux TUN virtual network interfaces
+- **TUN Device Integration**: Performs low-level packet I/O using Linux TUN virtual network interfaces
 - **Type-Safe Packet Parsing**: Leverages Rust's strong type system and zero-cost abstractions to safely interpret raw bytes as protocol structures
-- **Graceful Shutdown**: Handles SIGINT and exits cleanly
+- **Graceful Shutdown**: Catches SIGINT, drains TCP connections with a timeout, and exits cleanly
 - **Comprehensive Testing**: Includes unit tests for all packet handling logic with edge case coverage
-- **Strict Linting**: Forbids `unwrap` and `expect` completely and isolates limited use of `unsafe`
+- **Strict Linting**: Forbids panicking constructs like `unwrap` and `expect` completely and isolates limited use of `unsafe`
 - **Continuous Integration**: Runs tests, linting, formatting checks, and spell checks in CI and requires all to pass before merging into main

 ## Architecture